goyalpramod/goyalpramod.github.io/_thoughts/me_over_the_years.markdown

 image: assets/cover_images/img4.webp
 ---

-Recently I watch a [video](https://www.youtube.com/watch?v=H_XMqRhLhic) and [Michael](https://en.wikipedia.org/wiki/Michael_Seibel) said that "people do not change much over the years", I believe that is not entirely true.
+Recently I watched a [video](https://www.youtube.com/watch?v=H_XMqRhLhic) and [Michael](https://en.wikipedia.org/wiki/Michael_Seibel) said that "people do not change much over the years", I believe that is not entirely true.
 Perhaps the core being of a person doesn't change.
-But we all go through changes through out life.
+But we all go through changes throughout life.
 This is an attempt to document how I have changed over the years.

 ## 21